 - Get creative.
 Play Simon Says to teach body parts and sing Hockey Pokey to learn right and left.
 Start to get them used to clothing by playing “match the socks” – have them search a pile of socks to find all of the pairs.

-- Teach Through Modelling: If your child has an older rother or sister, encourage them to join in.
-Lots of kids like to imitate an older sibling and might be willing to practice dressing after seeing their sibling do it.
-You can also model how to get dressed so your child can see it.
-You could make mistakes (put a shirt on inside out or backwards), ask “Can you help me?”, and allow them to correct you.
+- Teach Through Modelling: If your child has an older brother or sister, encourage them to join in.
+Lots of kids like to imitate an older sibling and might be willing to practise dressing after seeing their sibling do it.
+You can also model how to get dressed so your child can see or feel it.
+You could make mistakes (put a shirt on inside out or backwards), ask “Can you help me?” and allow them to correct you.